Boost Mobile: EchoStar ownership

 On August 8, 2023, Dish Network Corporation and EchoStar Corporation announced their intention to merge.
 The two companies claimed that it would grant them additional resources and flexibility in deploying connectivity services.
 On December 31, 2023, EchoStar completed its acquisition of Dish Network, including its wireless division.

 EchoStar President and CEO Hamid Akhavan promised, in May 2024, that there would be a reboot of the Boost brand in the second half of 2024.
 On July 17, 2024, EchoStar merged its prepaid Boost Mobile and postpaid Boost Infinite into a rebranded Boost Mobile; the company introduced new 5G unlimited plan offerings that would start at $25 per-month, and include both a 30-day money-back guarantee, and a promotion offering a price lock guarantee for postpaid subscribers.

 On June 6, 2025, it was reported that EchoStar Corporation was preparing to file for Chapter 11 bankruptcy protection after the Federal Communications Commission (FCC) suspended EchoStar's ability to plan out strategic decisions for Boost Mobile.

+On June 29, 2026, EchoStar announced that Dish DBS, which operates Dish Network's satellite pay-TV business, would file for Chapter 11 bankruptcy protection by June 30.
+EchoStar blamed the decision on heavy debt and subscriber losses, as well as legal troubles with federal regulators on whether it has met obligations to deploy wireless spectrum licenses.
+On June 30, Dish DBS filed for prepackaged Chapter 11 bankruptcy in Texas, listing assets and liabilities between $10 billion and $50 billion.
+The filing allows for Dish to pay its debt obligations and complete the transition of Dish Wireless to Boost Mobile following spectrum transactions.
+Dish plans to emerge from bankruptcy by the third quarter of 2026 with plans to wind down operations at Dish Wireless.
+Boost Mobile is not apart of the filing and will continue operations normally.

+Echostar closed the sale of a large portion of its spectrum to AT&T on July 28th, 2026.